andrewvaughan/template-core/.github/CONTRIBUTING.md

 The [bug report template][issue-bug] helps you organize each of these elements.

-Additionally, including any errors, configurations, logs, stack traces, screenshots, output, or other data that may be useful for someone to debug the problem is critical to provide to ensure fast turnaround for bug reports.
-The more of this you provide up-front, the more quickly a resolution might happen.
-The quality of response is, quite often, entirely dictated by the effort put forward in helping resolve your problem.
+Additionally, aim to include any errors, configurations, logs, stack traces, screenshots, output, or other data that may be useful for someone to debug the problem.
+This is critical to provide to ensure fast turnaround for bug reports.
+The more information you provide up-front, the more quickly a resolution might occur.
+The quality of a response is, quite often, entirely dictated by the effort put forward up front.

 #### Reporting a security vulnerability